NCAA Football 14: New teams

 Three new NCAA Football Bowl Subdivision (FBS) teams were added to NCAA Football 14: Georgia State, Old Dominion, and South Alabama.
 South Alabama joined the FBS in 2012 but had been left out of NCAA Football 13.
 Georgia State and South Alabama joined the Sun Belt while Old Dominion was soon to join Conference USA.
 This brought the total number of teams in the game up from 123 to 126.

-Teams and ratings

-The table below lists the overall ratings for each team in the game.
-Fan-created websites are also available that lists individual player ratings.